sindresorhus/execa/docs/termination.md

 ```

 Unfortunately this [usually does not work](https://github.com/ehmicky/cross-platform-node-guide/blob/main/docs/6_networking_ipc/signals.md#cross-platform-signals) on Windows.
 The only signal that is somewhat cross-platform is [`SIGINT`](#sigint): on Windows, its handler is triggered when the user types `CTRL-C` in the terminal.
 However `subprocess.kill('SIGINT')` is only handled on Unix.

+Execa provides the [`gracefulCancel`](#graceful-termination) option as a cross-platform alternative to signal handlers.

 ### Signal name and description